 - Related Entries

-From Berlin, Scheler then moved to Jena in 1896 to finish his studies under the guidance of Rudolf Eucken.
+From Berlin, Scheler moved to Jena in 1896 to finish his studies under the guidance of Rudolf Eucken.
 Rudolf Eucken was a tremendously popular philosopher at the time, winning the Nobel Prize for literature in 1908, but it was Eucken's ideas regarding the inner quest for a spiritual life of every human being that primarily drew Scheler's attention.
-It was in Jena that Scheler completed both his dissertation and habilitation, and where he would begin his career in philosophy.
+It was in Jena that Scheler completed both his dissertation and habilitation, and where he began his career in philosophy.
 It was also during his time in Jena that he took a trip to Heidelberg in 1898 and met Max Weber, who also had a significant impact on his thought.

-While holding his position as Privatdozent at Jena, Scheler met Edmund Husserl in 1901 at a party and then a year later read Husserl's Logical Investigations.
-The remainder of his life would be dedicated to the development and progress of phenomenology.
-During this time, Scheler was also reading much of French philosophy and was a major factor in the introduction of Henri Bergson's work to Germany's intellectual circles.
+While holding his position as Privatdozent in Jena, Scheler met Edmund Husserl at a party in 1901 and then, a year later, read Husserl’s Logical Investigations.
+The remainder of his life would be dedicated to the development and the progress of phenomenology.
+During this time, Scheler was also reading much of French philosophy and was a major factor in introducing Henri Bergson’s work to Germany’s intellectual circles.

 In 1906, Scheler moved his family to Munich and started his position there as Privatdozent.
 With Theodor Lipps, Scheler established a circle of the “Munich Phenomenologists.”
 The early group consisted of Alexander Pfänder, Moritz Geiger and Theodor Conrad, all of whom were students of Lipps.
-Later added to the group were Dietrich von Hildebrand, Hedwig Martius, Herbert Leyendecker and Maximillian Beck.
+Dietrich von Hildebrand, Hedwig Martius, Herbert Leyendecker and Maximillian Beck later joined the group.

 Due to controversies surrounding the separation from his first wife and reported affairs with students, Scheler lost his teaching privileges.
-From 1910 to 1919, he would have to earn a living as a private scholar, lecturer and free-lance writer.
-Despite the economic hardships brought about by the loss of his position in Munich, these years where some of Scheler's most productive, publishing major works such as Phenomenology and Theory of the Feeling of Sympathy and of Love and Hate (1913), Formalism in Ethics and Non-Formal Ethics of Value (Part 1 1913, Part 2 1916), The Genius of War and the German War (1915).
+From 1910 to 1919, he would have to earn a living as a private scholar, lecturer and freelance writer.
+Despite the economic hardships brought about by the loss of his position in Munich, these years were some of Scheler’s most productive: he published major works such as Phenomenology and Theory of the Feeling of Sympathy and of Love and Hate (1913), Formalism in Ethics and Non-Formal Ethics of Value (Part 1 1913, Part 2 1916), The Genius of War and the German War (1915).